 Ж– Considering the international contexts there’s no unusual film practice.But if we consider the most of the other filmmakers in the local contexts, all collaboration, self-financing process in the ” production sphere” are unusual.
 Also the filmmaking procedures like the lack of script, non-narrative, use of notations, installations and expanded cinema proposals should also be considered something unusual here.Also one of our members is researching the kinograph digitalization machine and about the possibility to build process machines using 3D techniques.

 M– How is the lab involved with the greater network (through traveling workshops or screenings, multi-lab projects, online resources, etc) and how long has this involvement been going on?

 Ж– Since the new foundation in 2013 we form part of the film labs email group discussion.
 From this moment one member has been solving doubts about Cafennol and other processes; participating- or trying to- gather in the film stock orderings; using the network to develop filmworks, making residencies and visits to other labs etc. In 2016 we are trying to have a person in the film labs meeting in Nantes too.

 M-What is the outlook for the lab in 2016?

 Ж – We are again in a transition moment.
 The first intent to establish a fix space to work has failed and temporally the developments have been made in “personal” but yet public lab.
 Maybe this year the gallery that we’ve worked in the Caffenol foundational process will start to house the Co.lab definitely.

 M-Could you provide the lab’s logo and explain what it represents/how the design was chosen?

 Ж– Attached there’s our logo.
-The decision has been made based in some options that we have.
+The decision has been made based on some options that we have.
 Also the possibility to use Xerox machines and to keep the quality of it is important to us.All allusion to film, cameras etc were avoided too.
-The was designed by Carla Lombardo.
+The design has been made by the artist Carla Lombardo.